 Need a bike?
 We are happy to help!

 CUSTOMERS.
 The Golden Optimists provide bicycles to students, families, kids, and anyone who needs a bicycle.
 In August, we are swamped with fulfilling the bicycle needs of international students from the Colorado School of Mines, and proudly display a world map where our customers mark their country of origin.
-Other customers this past year included a church in Aurora, homeless and veterans who need bicycles for transportation, and trade-ins for kids who have outgrown their bicycles.
+Other customers this past year included homeless and veterans who need bicycles for transportation, and trade-ins for kids who have outgrown their bicycles.
 Customer service improvements include a very accessible location and the addition of a Facebook Account.
 We have received a number of letters from people who are grateful for their bicycles.

-In addition to the customers listed above, the Golden Optimists bicycle recycle program was also involved in the following programs in 2015:
+In addition to the customers listed above, the Golden Optimists bicycle recycle program was also involved in the following programs in 2019:

 - Navajo Nation service trip.
-The Golden Optimists delivered 28 repaired bicycles to the Navajo Nation and to the Hopi Tribe in Arizona in April, and stayed on the reservation a couple of days to repair bicycles for local people.
+The Golden Optimists delivered 34 repaired bicycles to the Navajo Nation and to the Hopi Tribe in Arizona in April, and stayed on the reservation a couple of days to repair bicycles for local people.
 The bicycles donated were fitted with thorn-resistant tire liners.
-The club rented a large van and 6 members traveled to Arizona for this project.
+The club rented a large van and 2 members traveled to Arizona for this project.

 See pictures from our Navajo Nation service trip:

 NUMBERS.
 The Bicycle Recycle Program tracked bicycles in and out.
 In 2019 over 470 repaired bicycles went out of the shop.
 The difference between the count of bicycles in (790) is due to a number of reasons; overflow bicycles (no room in shop or shed) are given directly to other community bicycle programs without repair (280), some bikes (50) are in such poor condition they go to scrap (we salvage parts and work with metal recyclers to recycle as much as possible).